Skip to main content

 The Timpanogos Legal Center

 Assists individuals who do not have the means to secure legal help.
+Assists eligible Utahns who are representing themselves in family law, protective order, and housing cases.

 The Utah County Attorney's Office Victim/Witness Coordinators